Working With a Bankruptcy Attorney: Questions To Prepare For

 - Do you anticipate a substantial change in your expenses in the immediate future?

-- Provide estimates for all monthly expenses:
+- Can you provide estimates for all monthly expenses?

 - Who is your current employer?

 - How long have you been at your current job?